 - a.
 What are the constellations?
 Asterisms?
 How are stars named in each constellation?
 What is meant by Alpha Orionis?
 Beta Orionis?
 Delta Cephei? - b.
-Skip the part on The Brightnesses of Stars (we do this in AST 112) - c.
+Skip the part on Star Brightness (we do this in AST 112) - c.
 Look at the material on pages 18-19.
 Look at the Figures and read the figure captions.
 Where is Polaris? - d.
 What is latitude and longitude?
 What is the latitude and longitude of Tempe?
 What is the Celestial Sphere, angular measurement, the horizon?
 Where are the zenith and nadir? - e.
 What is a circumpolar star?
 How does the sky appear to change as we move north and south?
 What is the North Celestial Pole?
 South Celestial Equator? - f.
 Know degrees, minutes of arc, and seconds of arc.
 Know why the angular diameter of an object is different from the linear diameter of that object. - g.
 What causes Precession.
 Which star is now the Pole Star?
 What bright star will be the Pole star in 12,000 years? - h.
 What is meant by the Ecliptic?
 Which stars and constellations are overhead at midnight through the year?
 Why do they change during the year?
 (Look at Figure 2-9) - i.
 What is the inclination of the Earth's Poles to the ecliptic?
 What is meant by the Vernal and Autumnal Equinoxes?
 The Summer and Winter Solstices? - j.
-Be familiar with the material on pages 24-25. - k.
+Be familiar with the material on pages 24-25.
+(The Cycle of the Seasons) - k.
 What causes the Seasons?
 How does the rising and setting points of the Sun (with respect to the horizon!) change through the year?
-Where, approximately, does the Sun rise at the Summer and Winter Solstices? - 1.
-Remember that the planets move along the ecliptic. - m.
+Where, approximately, does the Sun rise at the Summer and Winter Solstices?
+At Spring and Fall Equinoxes. - 1.
+When approximately are the Spring and Fall Equinoxes and the Summer and Winter Solstices. - m.
+Remember that the planets move along the ecliptic. - n.
 Read about the Milankovitch hypothesis.
 It may be correct.